Chronic kidney disease

 What is chronic kidney disease (CKD)?

 Chronic kidney disease, also known as chronic kidney failure, is where the kidneys do not work as well as they used to and are losing their function.
-CKD can get worse over time and can lead to the kidneys not working altogether, although this is uncommon as most people are able to live long and somewhat relatively normal lives.
+CKD can get worse over time and can lead to the kidneys not working altogether resulting in the patient needing dialysis or kidney transplantation.
+Most people can have stable low kidney function and they may still be able to live somewhat relatively normal lives.

 What are the symptoms of CKD?